 Long dirt/gravel road in decent condition with small parking areas at the lower and upper trailhead.
 Check out a clip of what the road is like here.

 We started at the lower trailhead to get the full experience and get to enjoy some time in the shade below the treeline.
-As soon as we entered the forrest here we noticed that it somehow just felt a little different.
+As soon as we entered the forest here we noticed that it somehow just felt a little different.
 It had the moss and huge trees that are everywhere in the Pacific Northwest, but there was something else.
 A softness to it and a bit of a red glow.
-I felt like if I yelled the forrest would somehow muffle the sound to a whisper, even though there was very little undergrowth and the space felt large and open.
+I felt like if I yelled the forest would somehow muffle the sound to a whisper, even though there was very little undergrowth and the space felt large and open.
 The ground was carpeted in needles that turned our footfalls into a faint russel.
 The air hung damp, warm, and earthy, with a hint of evergreen.
 We walked through it in silence and tried to take it all in.

 Soon the trees stated to thin and the anticipation of what was around the next corner overcame our desire to stay in that space.
 As we climbed above the trees, Rainier came into view in the distance.
 I have climbed many of the mountains around Rainier and they are no joke, but when you look from a distance they all just seem to melt away as if they didn’t even exist and Rainier was just standing there alone.